Kahlan-walcott/CIS350-HW2-Walcott/README.md

 # Interests
 * I like to read fantasy and mystery books.
+*  I am interested in learning things that will help me become a better computer scientist.
-*  I like to do stuff with my family.
+* I like to travle and do things with my family.
-* I like to ...

-# Programing experience
 ## Technical Background
 I have only taken 2 classes where the focuse was the Python programing language.
-I am currently taking a class where we are learning Linux and C.
+I am currently taking a class where we are learning Linux and the C language.
+I currently haven’t done any internships, but I am looking forward to starting one next summer.

 [Reddit good TikTok bad : r/ComedyCemetery](https://www.reddit.com/r/ComedyCemetery/comments/q13tto/reddit_good_tiktok_bad/)